 Amarkantak – The Origin Of Narmada

-Amarkantak is also famous as the name of Tirthraj.
+Amarkantak is also famous for the name of Tirthraj.
 Amarkantak’s virtue and the holy land are also the sources of holy rivers like Son, Narmada, and Johila.

 The origin of the religious and holy river like Narmada has happened with a kund of Amarkantak, which is called Koti Tirtha, whereas the origin of the Son Bhadra river is from the top of the mountain.